MatteoArcari/Sort-Visualizer/README.md

 # Sort_Visualizer
-Animation of bubble sort and selection sort\n
+Animation of bubble sort and selection sort
 Only works on linux